ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/_info/papers.md

 [24] Craig E. Wills, David Finkel, Michael A. Gennert, and Ma hew O. Ward.
 1994.
 Peer Learning in an Introductory Computer Science Course.
 In Proceedings of the Twenty- h SIGCSE Symposium on Computer Science Education (SIGCSE Undergraduate Tutors for Introductory Courses SIGCSE’18, March 2018, Baltimore MD, USA ’94).
 ACM, New York, NY, USA, 309–313.
 DOI: http://dx.doi.org/10.1145/191029.191157

-[25] Adrienne Decker, Phil Ventura, and Christopher Egert.
-2006.
-Through the looking glass: reflections on using undergraduate teaching assistants in CS1.
-In Proceedings of the 37th SIGCSE technical symposium on Computer science education (SIGCSE '06).
-ACM, New York, NY, USA, 46-50.
-DOI=http://dx.doi.org/10.1145/1121341.1121358